How To Set SMART Goals That Will Set You Up For Success

 SMART goal: “I want to eat three low-fat, low-calorie meals per week and go to the gym at least once a week.”

-Why it’s good: Now you have an actionable system with solid metrics to help you see if you’re on track.
+Why it’s good: You now have an actionable system with solid metrics to help you see if you’re on track.
 You’re not just getting healthier.
 You’re eating three healthy meals and going to the gym each week.

 Now do the same for your goal.
 How can you make it specific, measurable, attainable, realistic, and time-oriented?